siondawson/Milestone-Project-1-Sion-Dawson/README.md

     * This command commits changes to the local repository
 3. Type: git push
     * This command pushes all changes to the GitHub repository.

+## Deployment to github pages

+1. Navigate to this projects [github repository](https://github.com/siondawson/Milestone-Project-1-Sion-Dawson)
+2. Click 'settings' tab.
+3. Scroll down to the git hub pages heading.
+4. Select 'master branch' as the source.
+5. Click the save button.
+6. Click on the link to go to the live deployed page.

 ## Clone the repository code to your machine